-1. Key changes to remuneration policy
+- Key changes to remuneration policy

-- What policy shifts are companies now considering in the wake of the pandemic
+- What policy shifts are companies now considering in the wake of the pandemic?

 - What wider perspective on performance and greater protection against reward risk do these changes offer?

-2. What is fair and what is excessive?
+- What is fair and what is excessive?

 - Are decisions based on a real understanding of the market for key roles?

 - What is an acceptable level of pay ‘inequality’?

-• How do you identify and reward the critical resources for the business of tomorrow?
+- How does a company identify and reward new business models and the critical resources for the business of tomorrow?